kurtgrung/kurtgrung/README.md

 # Hello :)

-I'm Kurt Grüng, a seasoned Developer and Designer with over two decades of coding expertise.
-Specialising in Custom Web and Mobile App Development, I bring a wealth of knowledge in various technologies and frameworks.

-⚙️ Building ...
+⚙️ Currently building ...
 Apps using native code and web languages.
-"Platform-agnostic".

-🔭 Currently working on a Data Visualisations.

 🧪 Constantly researching & learning new skills.
-Going more in-depth 🕳️<br> Rust, Web3, Blockchain (web3.js/Solidity), React Three Fiber/Tres, D3, Vue/Nuxt Apps, Machine Learning (Brain.js/TensorFlow).
+Going more in-depth 🕳️<br> Web3, Blockchain Three Fiber/Tres, D3, Machine Learning.

 💬 Read more about my research on my <a target="_blank" href="http://kurtgrung.com/blog">blog</a>.